Whether you’re looking for a Christmas or birthday present, in this post I’ve got some handy gift ideas for professional photographers.

 This template kit would be a great investment for you or your photographer friend if you/they want smart-looking documents and don’t want to waste hours on designing these from scratch.

 Gifts ideas for professional photographers: £50-100

-Another idea for a professional photographer is a gift voucher, redeemable against any of my PR and marketing services for photographers – either my one-off “power hours” or my on-going consultancy services.
+Another idea for a professional photographer is a gift voucher, redeemable against my PR and marketing service for photographers.

 Buy one (or several) to ensure that you or your photographer friend get the expert PR help needed to start securing valuable media publicity.
 Features in the press will help to attract dream clients, build expert status, build trust and authority, and help to secure more bookings!

 If you have a photographer in your life who would benefit from PR and marketing help, or if you’re a photographer yourself and want to start securing publicity to promote your business, this is a great way of committing to getting the help needed.

 Gift vouchers are available all year round in denominations of £100.
 Ts and Cs apply.

 Visit this page to purchase a gift voucher.

 If you or your photographer friend are in need of a new camera bag, then look no further than Mapp of London.
 This lovely range of luxury leather camera bags is designed and created by photographer, Emma Mapp.